Export–Import Bank of the United States: Post-WWII reconstruction and the Marshall Plan

-EXIM played a critical role during the years between the end of Lend-Lease (September 1945) and the beginning of the Marshall Plan and the World Bank's first authorizations (May 1947 – 1948).
-At the end of WWII, it was recognized that the U.S. did not have a credit facility capable of handling the demand that would result from the cessation of hostilities.
-One of the major rationales behind the Export–Import Bank Act of 1945, the basis of EXIM's current charter document, was the necessity to dramatically increase EXIM's lending capacity to adequately respond to Europe's post-war reconstruction needs.
-The 1945 EXIM Annual Report predicated EXIM's role in the immediate post-WWII period: "the Export–Import Bank was to be the principal source of long-term dollar loans for an extended period of time."
-This assertion was based on the lack of interest by private capital in lending to foreign government buyers and delays in ratification of the Articles of Agreement for the International Monetary Fund and the International Bank for Reconstruction and Development.
-The Export–Import Bank Act of 1945 increased lending authority from $750 million to $3.5 billion, almost a fourfold increase to help address these shortfalls.
+The bank played a significant role in the period between the end of Lend-Lease in September 1945 and the launch of the Marshall Plan and the World Bank’s first authorizations between 1947 and 1948.
+At the close of World War II, the United States lacked a credit institution equipped to meet the anticipated postwar demand.
+The Export–Import Bank Act of 1945, which remains the foundation of EXIM’s current charter, was enacted to expand the bank’s lending capacity in response to Europe’s reconstruction needs.
+The bank’s 1945 annual report described EXIM as the main source of long-term dollar loans, due to low private interest in foreign lending and delays in setting up international financial institutions like the International Monetary Fund and the World Bank.
+The Export–Import Bank Act of 1945 raised the bank’s lending authority from $750 million to $3.5 billion, nearly quadrupling it to address these gaps.

 In 1945 and 1946 credit was offered to France, Denmark, Norway, Belgium, the Netherlands, Turkey, Czechoslovakia, Finland, Italy, Ethiopia, Greece, Poland and Austria to purchase equipment, facilities, and services from the United States.
 The financing was designed to aid reconstruction of the nations and to repair their import and export capability through the purchase of new machinery, currency exchange, and improvements and repairs to infrastructure and transportation systems.

-When the Marshall Plan was initiated in 1948, EXIM concentrated its lending on non-Economic Recovery Act nations in North and South America.
+When the Marshall Plan began in 1948, the Export–Import Bank focused its lending on countries in North and South America that were not part of the Economic Recovery Act.

 First credits to post-Soviet nations

-When the Berlin Wall fell in 1989 and the USSR was dissolved in 1991, U.S. companies were able to conduct business freely with Eastern Europe for the first time since the end of WWII.
-EXIM was one of the first financial institutions to provide financing for exports to the former Soviet Union, Poland, Czechoslovakia and the newly independent nations that emerged after 1991.
-In 1990, President George H.W.
-Bush waived the Jackson–Vanik amendment, which had officially blocked normal trade relations with communist countries since 1975.
-This waiver permitted all E guarantee and insurance programs to U.S. companies wanting to do business with the USSR and several former communist countries.
+After the fall of the Berlin Wall in 1989 and the dissolution of the Soviet Union in 1991, U.S. companies were able to resume business with Eastern Europe.
+EXIM was among the first financial institutions to provide export financing to the former Soviet Union, Poland, Czechoslovakia, and the newly independent states that emerged after 1991.
+In 1990, President George H. W. Bush waived the Jackson–Vanik amendment, which had restricted normal trade with communist countries since 1975.
+The waiver allowed the bank to offer guarantees and insurance programs to U.S. companies doing business with the Soviet Union and several former communist countries.

-EXIM resumed business with Czechoslovakia in March 1990.
-On January 25, 1991, EXIM approved the first transaction to Czechoslovakia since 1947.
-Financed by First Interstate Bank of Los Angeles, CA, the guarantee allowed Tonak Hat Company to purchase computers from a U.S. company, Digital Equipment Corporation of Massachusetts.
-Since 1991, EXIM has supported exports to 25 of the nations that emerged after the fall of the Iron Curtain.
+The Export–Import Bank resumed business with Czechoslovakia in March 1990.
+On January 25, 1991, it approved its first transaction with the country since 1947.
+Backed by First Interstate Bank of Los Angeles, the guarantee enabled Tonak Hat Company to purchase computers from Digital Equipment Corporation of Massachusetts.
+Since 1991, EXIM has supported exports to 25 countries that emerged after the fall of the Iron Curtain.